aboskovic21/bayes-nba/README.md

 3. `model_code.Rmd`: Code to fit the model and do some model checks.
 4. `mvpdata.csv`: MVP dataset from 2000-2021 scraped from basketball reference.
 5. `report.pdf`: Full, formal report describing the model-fitting process.
-6. `scraper.R`: code for scraping MVP data from basketball reference.
+6. `scrape_nba.ipynb`: code for scraping MVP data from basketball reference.